Cecilia8989/pands-project/README.md

 ### Statistics

 Some descriptive statistics for each column of the dataset are provided.
 It includes the count, mean, standard deviation, minimum, maximum, and quartile values for numeric columns.
-This is done through the *describe()* function [[14]](https://www.w3resource.com/pandas/dataframe/dataframe-describe.php).
+This is done through the [*describe()* function [15]](https://www.w3resource.com/pandas/dataframe/dataframe-describe.php).

 ```
 ==== Statistics ====